OWASP/wrongsecrets/CONTRIBUTING.md

 5. Choose what to work on, based on any of the outstanding [issues](https://github.com/OWASP/wrongsecrets/issues "WrongSecrets Issues").
 6. Create a branch so that you can cleanly work on the chosen issue: `git checkout -b fix/Issue66`
 7. Open your favorite editor and start making modifications.
 We recommend using the [IntelliJ Idea](https://www.jetbrains.com/idea/).
 8. Install [pre-commit](https://pre-commit.com/#install) the dependencies for our pre-commit configuration to make sure your code complies with standards used in the project.
 This requires terraform, [terraform-docs](https://github.com/terraform-docs/terraform-docs#installation), [tflint](https://github.com/terraform-linters/tflint#installation), and [commitlint](https://commitlint.js.org/#/guides-local-setup).
-For commitlint, you can use `npm install` in the root folder of this project.
+For commitlint, you need [NodeJS](https://nodejs.org/en/download/) installed, after which you you can use `npm install` in the root folder of this project.
 9. Install the pre-commit hook using `pre-commit install --hook-type commit-msg`.
 We recommend to run `pre-commit run -a` every so often if you're working on a bigger change.
 10. After your modifications are done, push them to your forked repository.
 This can be done by executing the command `git add MYFILE` for every file you have modified, followed by `git commit -m 'your commit message here'` to commit the modifications and `git push` to push your modifications to GitHub.
 11. Create a Pull Request (PR) by going to your fork, <https://github.com/Your_Github_Handle/wrongsecrets> and click on the "New Pull Request" button.
 The target branch should typically be the Master branch.
 When submitting a PR, be sure to follow the checklist that is provided in the PR template.
 The checklist itself will be filled out by the reviewer.
+12. If something in your git workflow went wrong (and e.g., the precommit hook CI run failed), check out ["O Shit, Git!?!"](https://ohshitgit.com/) to view tips on editing your historical commit message(s), among others.
-12. Your PR will be reviewed and comments may be given.
+13. Your PR will be reviewed and comments may be given.
 In order to process a comment, simply make modifications to the same branch as before and push them to your repository.
 GitHub will automatically detect these changes and add them to your existing PR.
-13. When starting on a new PR in the future, make sure to always keep your local repo up to date:
+14. When starting on a new PR in the future, make sure to always keep your local repo up to date:

     ```bash
     git fetch upstream